faulkt/OTelD1Workshops/OpenTelemetry-Retail-standalone.md

 ## Start the Currency Service

+Lets begin by starting our Currency Service.
 Traverse to the Currency Service directory:

 ```bash
 cd currencyservice